 Is it Carpenter Ants?

 Rodents can be a nuisance and a health risk.
 Especially now that rats are in the midst of spring breeding.
 Being proactive can help prevent any rodent problems.
-Trim vegetation away from the walls of your home, dispose of yard clippings rather than leaving them in piles, eliminate accumulated and unused odds and ends around your home, and check the perimeter of your home for any cracks or holes that could be entrance points for rodents and fill them with sheet metal or wire mesh.
-Know that caulking is insufficient as rodents can chew through this and that it only takes a hole the size of a pencil for a mouse to get through.
+Trim vegetation away from the walls of your home, dispose of yard clippings rather than leaving them in piles, eliminate accumulated and unused odds and ends around your home, and check the perimeter of your home for any cracks or holes that could be entrance points for rodents.
+Just have new cable or internet lines installed?
+Did your AC unit get replaced?
+Remember to check in areas of recent modification or construction for holes left behind from the wiring or piping installed.
+Fill these openings with sheet metal or wire mesh-materials that rodents would rather not chew through.
+Note that caulking can be insufficient as rodents can chew through this softer material.
+Fun fact: it only takes a hole the size of a pencil eraser for a mouse to get through.